Dr-naseer123/My-journey-with-python/README.md

 Division of two numbers using function
 # Day 15
 Finding the sum, difference, product and division of two numbers using function
+# Day 16
+Performing the desired operation using function